olimorris/onedarkpro.nvim/CONTRIBUTING.md

 return M
 ```
-- Highlight groups can be added like so:
+- Matching between VS Code and Neovim can be done by adding new highlight groups:
 ```lua
 return {
     ["@function.call.ruby"] = { fg = theme.palette.blue },
 }
 ```
-> See the `README` for information on how to determine highlight groups
+> See the [README](https://github.com/olimorris/onedarkpro.nvim#question-faqs) for information on how to determine which highlight groups should be included
-- To incorporate styles from a user's config:
+- To match the bold and italics from VS Code, you may incorporate styles:
 ```lua
 local config = require("onedarkpro.config").init()
 return {
     ["@function.ruby"] = { fg = theme.palette.blue, style = config.options.bold },
 }
 ```
+> Possible options are `bold`, `italic`, `bold_italic`, `undercurl`, `underline`, `NONE`

 - To load the filetype by default, go to `lua/onedarkpro/config.lua` and add the filetype to the `filetypes` table and set it to `true` by default:
 ```lua
 filetypes = {